preetirao2014/MobileTiles_JQuery/README.md

 ## Important

-To run the app, pls click the 'dev mode' batch file to launch chorme in '--allow-file-access-from-files' mode.
+To run the app, pls click the 'dev mode' batch file to launch chrome in '--allow-file-access-from-files' mode.
 This is to prevent CORS issues that prevents the successful load of the contents of the JSON file via AJAX.

 ## About the app